 Yes.
-However, at SVDP, we always believe in mercy and second changes of the hombest 18 every case and situation uniquely, and depending meeting persentity meeting of cases and 12 persons 2 persons persons unique, individual outlook (e.g. employment advances, sobriety, etc.) we may choose to continue their tenancy and support their progress.
+However, at SVDP, we always believe in mercy and second chances, so we look at every case and situation uniquely, and depending on the severity of the offense, and the persons unique, individual outlook (e.g. employment advances, sobriety, etc.) we may choose to continue their tenancy and support their progress.
 However, there are certain things, such as violence and threats of violence, that we have a zero-tolerance for and they will be evicted immediately.
 Other issues we are mindful of are tenants having guests who overstay the lease's allowable time, derelict vehicles sitting unregistered, and similar lease violations, which we enforce, because doing so maintains a clean, safe, and positive housing environment.